1 Peter 1:13

 Therefore, preparing your minds for action, and being sober-minded, set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.

-The idea in this phrase “of preparing for action” is much like our phrase “rolling up your sleeves.”
+The idea “of preparing for action” is much like the phrase “rolling up your sleeves.”
 God is calling us to roll up our sleeves and get to work on the most important thing in life – our faith, our relationship with him.

 Two thoughts from 1 Peter 1:13